 Among the success stories from previous Habif Properties projects are:

-Bona Allen Building ⋅ Built in 1917, this nine story office building at 133 Luckie Street in downtown Atlanta was mostly vacant before being renovated by Habif Properties and its equity partners to become a thriving retail and office complex.
-Under it new ownership, the building is currently home to Turner Enterprises, Inc., Captain Planet Foundation, Turner Foundation, Ted Turner Reserves, Ted’s Montana Grill’s corporate offices, and a Ted’s Montana Grill restaurant on its ground floor.
+Bona Allen Building ⋅ Built in 1917, this nine story office building at 133 Luckie Street in downtown Atlanta was mostly vacant at the time of its purchase by Habif Properties and several equity partners.
+After extensive renovations, the building found new life as a thriving office and retail complex.
+Under its new ownership, the building is home to Turner Enterprises, Inc., Captain Planet Foundation, Turner Foundation, Ted Turner Reserves, Ted’s Montana Grill’s corporate offices, and a Ted’s Montana Grill restaurant.

 Concord Building ⋅ This office building stood next to the historic Glenn building on Marietta Street in downtown Atlanta.
 After Habif Properties oversaw the building’s renovation, it was sold and demolished as part of the expansion of the Phillips Arena Complex, which is now home of the Atlanta Hawks.